vinceskahan/v5wiki/systemd.md

     sudo /etc/init.d/weewx stop
     sudo /etc/init.d/weewx start

-It is almost certainly a bad idea to have both the rc script and a `weewx.service` file installed and active.
-If you wish to use the service you have just created to run weewx, you should stop the daemon and delete the references to it in the rc folders:
+It can be confusing and a possible source of error to have  both the rc script and a `weewx.service` file installed and active.
+If you wish to use the service you have just created to run weewx, you should disable the rc script completely to ensure everything is using your new service.
+A simple
+    sudo systemctl status weewx
+will show you whether you are using the unit file - look at the line headed "Loaded:" to identify any reference to init.d.

+To stop the init.d version and delete the references to it in the rc folders:

-    sudo /etc/init.d/weewx stop
+    sudo systemctl disable weewx        (if you are still running the init.d version) sudo /etc/init.d/weewx stop
     sudo update-rc.d weewx remove
     sudo rm /etc/init.d/weewx
+    sudo systemctl daemon-reload        (assuming the service file is already in place)

+The rc script will probably return when you update weewx, but by that stage it should be safely ignored.

 ### Enabling and disabling weewx